3 Terrible Ideas for Leaving an Inheritance

 Plus, there is another issue – capital gains taxes.
 Choosing the joint tenancy “shortcut” subjects your children to otherwise avoidable capital gains taxes because they do not receive a full step-up in the cost basis if they are put on the title during your lifetime.
 However, if your children take title after your death, your heirs can get a break on the capital gains taxes because the basis for the heirs gets “stepped-up” to its value at the time of your death.
 Bottom line, your children will pay more capital gains taxes with joint tenancy.

 Some parents decide to give their children their inheritance early – either outright or incrementally over time.
 But this strategy comes with several pitfalls.
-First, if you want to avoid hefty gift taxes, you are limited to giving each child $15,000 per year – for a couple, it's $30,000 per year per person.
+First, if you want to avoid hefty gift taxes, you are limited to giving each child $15,000 per year – for a couple, it's $30,000 per year per person (at the time of this writing).
 Second, gifting your children a yearly amount will probably diminish your legacy, because they might spend it rather than investing it – or, worse, it might end up going to creditors or an ex-spouse.
 Third, you can have a real problem if your own situation changes and you need to re-evaluate your finances.
 By then it's too late.
-You don't want to be dependent on your children giving the cash back if you require it for your own needs.
+You probably don't want to be dependent on your children giving the cash back if you require it for your own needs.

 Shortcuts and “strategies” like these may look appealing on the surface, but they can actually do more harm than good.
 Let's start a conversation and consider all of your possible solutions.